Find Affordable College Courses

 Lawrenceville, NJ

 Rider University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree liberal arts / sciences and humanities programs.
-Rider is a small private not-for-profit school located in the suburb of Lawrenceville.
+Rider is a small private not-for-profit school located in the large suburb of Lawrenceville.

 About 62% of the students majoring in liberal arts / sciences and humanities at the school are women while 38% are male.